rutvikrpatel/springmvc-3-hello-world/README.md

-# springmvc-3-hello-world
-Day 4 - Spring MVC 3.0 - Hello World Example

-> In this tutorial, we show you how to create Spring 3.0 MVC hello world example in simplest way.
+In this tutorial, we show you how to create Spring 3.0 MVC hello world example in simplest way.

 ### Project Structure